ENSpunks/Timeland/Papers/Holographic Principal.md

 ## Summary of Interpretation

-The Holographic Principle within Causal Relativity suggests that all the information within a 3D spatial volume can be encoded on a 2D surface, specifically the gravity causal shell.
-Here, time is not considered a fundamental dimension; instead, the interactions between mass and light are described through spatial curvature alone.
-This approach redefines gravity as a boundary condition where quantized mass and photons are encoded, with the gravity shell acting as the mediator for these interactions.
+The Holographic Principle within Causal Relativity posits that the information within a 3D spatial volume is encoded on a 2D surface, specifically the gravity causal shell.
+Here, time is not a fundamental dimension; instead, interactions between mass and light are delineated through spatial curvature.
+Gravity is reimagined as a boundary condition where holomass and light interact, with the gravity shell mediating these interactions.

+**Holomass and Photon Emission:** Holomass, as encoded on the boundary of space curvature, is the source from which photons are emitted.
+Although the boundary and the emission of photons conceptually overlap, it's the quantized mass (holomass) itself that emits these photons, not the boundary.
+This maintains the geometric unity between quantized mass and light quanta within the 3D spatial framework.

 ## Developing the Mathematics